nickchops/s3eAndroidFullscreen/README.md

     s3eAndroidFullscreenOn();

-If user is running 40-4.3 OS:
+If user is running 4.0-4.3 Android OS:

     too bad :'(

 By default, the screen view hierarchy (inc GL view) will:

 - start adjusted to fit the nav bar (not fullscreen)
 - resize to fullscreen when the nav bar is hidden
 - **not** resize back when the bar is re-shown (still fullscreen, now obscured by nav bar)